 Sunlight in the Blue Room is a painting of the artist’s daughter crocheting with her back turned to the viewer in her grandmother’s blue room.
 Anna Ancher (1859-1927) was a Danish impressionist painter who was associated with the Skagen art colony.
 The Skagen Painters were a group of Scandinavian artists who gathered in northern Denmark to paint en plein air like the Impressionists.
 As such, they wanted to separate themselves from the rigid Royal Danish Academy of Fine Arts and the Royal Swedish Academy of Arts.

 A sense of stillness and peace persists in the painting as the child concentrates on the task at hand.
 Sunshine in the painting gently enters through the windows and engulfs the room in rich, bright tones.
 Ancher’s alluring play of color and light creates a unique dynamism in her paintings.
 Nevertheless, the simplicity of the subject conveys an intimate connection between the observer at the depicted scene.

-The Dutch post-impressionist painter Vincent Van Gogh (1853-1890) describes A Wheatfield, with Cypresses, currently at the Metropolitan Museum, as one of his “best” summer landscapes.
-However, the chosen picture for this article is a studio rendition from September of the same, which is now exhibited at the National Gallery, London.
+The Dutch post-impressionist painter Vincent van Gogh (1853-1890) describes A Wheatfield, With Cypresses (currently at the Metropolitan Museum) as one of his “best” summer landscapes.
+However, the chosen picture for this article is a studio rendition from September of the same year, which is now exhibited at the National Gallery in London.

 In this painting, with emotion overflowing, Van Gogh managed to creatively balance various contrasting elements.
 Firstly, the vertical cypresses nicely accompany the horizontal playful lines of the silky clouds.
 Even though the covered sky hides the sun, the soft tension between cold and warm pastel tonalities ensures the brightness of the landscape.